deffer/authz-page/README.md

 This will download the specified version of the jar from Nexus and package it as rpm.

-## Installing and running rpm
+### Installing and running rpm

-Without uploading to ooa-apps-dev repo (because its usually not available), copy onto VM and install using yum
+Without uploading to Uoa-apps-dev repo (because its usually not available), copy onto VM and install using yum

     sudo yum localinstall authserver-0.0.8-1.noarch.rpm

-All further upgrades to Auth Server can be done by simply copying new jar version into `/usr/share/authserver`.
+All further upgrades to Auth Server can be done by simply copying new jar version into `/usr/share/`.
 Logs can be found in `/var/log/authserver` and properties in `/etc/authserver/`.

 The application is installed as systemd service, to restart